 Several months later, police arrested MDJ for breaching bail while riding a bicycle around the his neighbourhood.
 Upon searching him, they located a large knife strapped to his belt.

-MDJ was charged for having a knife in his custody in a public place, pursuant to Section 11C(1) of the Summary Offences Act.
+Police charged MDJ for having a knife in his custody in a public place, pursuant to Section 11C(1) of the Summary Offences Act.
 The maximum penalty for the offence included 2 years imprisonment.

 Doli incapax comes into play: A child and criminal intent

 Prior to his hearing, the charges pertaining to the knife were withdrawn.
-At MDJ hearing’s before the Surry Hills Children’s Court, no evidence was offered by the prosecution rebutting the legal presumption of doli incapax– that a child between the ages of 10 and 14 years does not have the necessary capacity to form criminal intent.
-Accordingly, the presumption remained intact and proceedings were dismissed by His Honour.
+At MDJ hearing’s before the Surry Hills Children’s Court, the prosecution offered no evidence rebutting the legal presumption of doli incapax.
+This is the legal concept that a child between the ages of 10 and 14 years does not have the necessary capacity to form criminal intent.
+Accordingly, the presumption remained intact, and His Honour dismissed the proceedings.

 - assault with intent to rob in company;

 - cause grievous bodily harm to person with intent to resist arrest;

 - Custody of Knife in a Public Place;